 "Go check the Lost and Found," she instructed.
 "We need to go."

-I looked up and saw that the closet was even worse than I remembered.
-It was less of a closet and more of a worn-down shack, with broken shelves poorly fixed with duct tape and glue, and the walls practically falling apart with cracks and splintered wood.
-Nonetheless, miscellaneous water toys, sandals, and sunglasses were mindlessly littered about, confirming that this was the Lost and Found.
+I looked up from shaking water out of my ear and saw that the closet was even worse than I remembered.
+At this point, it was less of a closet and more of a worn-down shack, with broken shelves poorly fixed with duct tape and glue and the walls practically falling apart with cracks and splintered wood.
+Nonetheless, miscellaneous water toys, sandals, and sunglasses were mindlessly littered about, confirming that this safety hazard was, in fact, the Lost and Found.
 The closer I got to it, the more it looked like it could fall apart at any second.
-There was no one inside, but I saw my bag on one of the shelves.
+Nobody was inside, but I saw someone had put my bag on one of the shelves.
 As I grabbed it, something caught my eye.
-I looked over, and I saw a dusty old telescope.
+I looked over, and I saw a dusty old spyglass.
 It looked ancient and must've been abandoned for years.
-I figured I might as well make the most out of this trip, so I took it off the shelf.
-As I walked back to my mom with the telescope in my hand, I tried blowing the dust off it.
-As soon as I did, the wind blew the cloud right back into my face.
-I coughed, dropped it, and rubbed at my eyes.
-Once I could see, I saw the telescope roll into the pool.
-Without thinking, I jumped in after it.
-Unfortunately for me, it fell near the deep end, which I didn't realize until it was too late.
+Its carved swirls and designs seemed worn away from decades of being held toward the sky, and I might've seen stars when I looked at the glass of the eyepiece.

-And I wasn't letting it go.
+I had my treasure and I wasn't letting it go.